k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The Data Discovery solution includes a constantly growing list of built-in plugins.

-The following article describes the main configuration parameters of the plugins.discovery file.
-The list of active plugins and their execution order and configuration parameters are described in the [next article](04a_builtin_plugins.md).
+The following article describes the main configuration parameters of the **plugins.discovery** file.
+The list of active plugins, their execution order and configuration parameters are described in the [next article](04a_builtin_plugins.md).

 ### Plugins Pipeline

-The **plugins.discovery** is the configuration file of the Plugins Pipeline process.
+The plugins.discovery is the configuration file of the Plugins Pipeline process.
 This file is located in the Web Studio under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.

 The plugins.discovery configuration file includes the settings of the Discovery job such as: